Terms and Conditions for selling bullion to The Perth Mint

 5.1 Postage of Products and insurance.

-- (a) The Customer must despatch the Products to The Perth Mint on the next Business Day following the day the contract is agreed, by either delivering the Products personally to The Perth Mint or via Australia Post Platinum Service (mandatory signature on delivery) or Express Post including the optional extra Signature Required or by other arrangements with The Perth Mint.
-The Customer agrees that parcels must not be despatched on a Friday, and must instead be despatched on the following Monday (or Tuesday in the event that Monday is a public holiday).
+- The Customer must dispatch the Products to The Perth Mint on the next Business Day following the day the contract is agreed, by either delivering the Products personally to The Perth Mint or via Australia Post Platinum Service (mandatory signature on delivery) or Express Post including the optional extra Signature Required or by other arrangements with The Perth Mint.
+The Customer agrees that parcels must not be dispatched on a Friday, and must instead be dispatched on the following Monday (or Tuesday in the event that Monday is a public holiday).

-- (c) Shipments should be clearly labelled with the following address details:
+- Shipments should be clearly labelled with the following address details:

 Note: The name ‘The Perth Mint’ must not be written in the address space as this will invalidate insurance cover.